Civil Service Pre-Employment Exam

 The Civil Service Exam is an exam that people who want to work for the government will have to take as a prerequisite before applying for a government job.
 The Civil Service Exam is for many types of government jobs.
 Not including political office, whether it’s for a Federal, State, or Local Government job, you will have to take a Civil Service Exam.

-Now to be clear, there are many different versions of the Civil Service Exam.
-For Example, if you are applying for a job with the FBI, Police Department, Fire Department, or Post Office, your civil service exam will be more to see if you can do the job for which you are applying.
+Now, to be clear, there are many different versions of the Civil Service Exam.
+For Example, if you are applying for a job with the FBI, Police Department, Fire Department, or Post Office, your civil service exam will be more focused on seeing if you can do the job for which you are applying.

 In contrast, any Civil Service Exams for Clerical government positions are very similar.
 The types of questions can vary from verbal, Clerical, Numerical, Reasoning, Memory, and Personality, to name a few.